DN-debug/peux-os-sitebuild/src/pages/index.md

       Please note that if you are using UnetBootin/Etcher, then the boot-process is likely going to fail.
-To make a bootable USB, use Rufus-dd mode/dd - CLI mode / Multiwriter.
+To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter.